 Most cars have at least two oxygen sensors located throughout the exhaust system; at least one in front of the catalytic converter and one or more downstream from the catalytic converter.
 The “pre-cat sensor” regulates fuel supply, while the downstream sensor measures the efficiency of the catalytic converter.

-O2 sensors can typically be categorised as either a narrow band or wide band sensor.
+O2 sensors can typically be categorized as either a narrow band or wide band sensor.
 A sensing element sits inside the sensor, encased in a steel housing.
 Oxygen molecules from the exhaust gas pass through tiny slots or holes in the sensor’s steel shell to reach the sensing element, or nernst cell.
 On the other side of the nernst cell, oxygen from the air outside the exhaust travels down the O2 sensor and makes contact.
 The difference in the amount of oxygen between that present in the outside air, and that present in the exhaust promotes the flow of oxygen ions and produces voltage.

 If the exhaust gas mixture is too rich and there is too little oxygen in the exhaust, a signal is sent to the engine’s Electronic Control Unit (ECU) to decrease the amount of fuel added into the cylinder.
 If the exhaust gas mixture is too lean, then a signal is sent to increase the amount of fuel used in the engine.
 Too much fuel produces hydrocarbons and carbon monoxide.
 Too little fuel produces nitrogen-oxide pollutants.
 The sensor signal helps keep the mixture just right.
 Wide band O2 sensors have an additional O2 pumping cell to regulate the amount of oxygen present in the sensing element.
 This allows measurement of a much wider air/fuel ratio.